Carreau/phd-dissertation/parts/part2.rst

 ..
 Approach at constant speed
 .. ^^^^^^^^^^^^^^^^^^^^^^^^^^
 ..
 ..
-We are now certain that we are in presence of a actin bead trapped in the
+We are now certain that we are in presence of a actin-bead trapped in the
 .. tweezer free from any other external forces, and a probe bead situated
-.. relatively far (~15-20µm) from the actin bead.
+.. relatively far (~15-20µm) from the actin-bead.
 ..
 ..
 To probe the mechanical property we will now effectuate a indentation at
 .. constant speed, followed by a resting phase and finally a retraction.
 A few